 10% Types of Credit Accounts: Having a good mix of different types of credit (i.e. Revolving, Installment and mortgage loans)

-10% New Credit: New accounts and Hard inquiries
+10% New Credit: New accounts, credit inquiries (hard and soft inquiries)

 Credit Score myths